 When a single entity overrules the computing power on the blockchain, a 51% attack can be initiated.
 When the attack infiltrates the hash power on Bitcoin, an individual can delay new transactions and eventually manipulate the use of the same coin multiple times.

-Since blockchain uses a Proof-of-Work (PoW) consensus mechanism to validate transactions, these disruptions delay the confirmation and arrangement of blocks in chronological order by miners.
+Since blockchain uses a Proof of Work (PoW) consensus mechanism to validate transactions, these disruptions delay the confirmation and arrangement of blocks in chronological order by miners.
 So, let’s say a miner’s computing power is decreased, the confirmation of a transaction to be arranged in a block is delayed.
-Hence, the blockchains network is corrupted.
+Hence, the blockchain network is corrupted.
 They are thereby allowing the attackers to solve the equations faster than a miner.

 As a result, the attacker gained control to reverse an unconfirmed transaction to double-spend a coin.
 On top of that, the attackers are also earning miner rewards that are intended to compensate miners for updating a blockchain.
 And that’s precisely what happened to Ethereum Classic (ETC) and Bitcoin Cash (BCH).